Concise

 21. Copyright and Licence.

 21.3.
 The Client is granted a license to copy and use the drawings and documents for which all fees and other amounts properly due have been paid, solely for purposes related to the construction of the Project or its subsequent use or sale.
-However, they may not be used for the reproduction of the design for any part of any extension of the Project or any other project without the written consent of the Architect/Consultant.
+However, they may not be used for the reproduction of the design for any part of any extension of the Project or any other project without the written consent of the Architecture North Ltd.

 21.5.
-The Client may request a copy of the CAD, BIM, or other proprietary software drawings and documents, subject to a fee, via the following link: https://www.architecturenorth.co.uk/clients-area/request/dwgs if their contract states that "all information is to be issued in PDF format only."
+The Client may request a copy of the CAD, BIM, or other proprietary software drawings and documents, subject to a fee, via the following link:

 21.8.
 The Client grants a sub-license to any Other Client Appointment providing services to the Project to copy or use the drawings and documents, whether issued by the Client or on the Client's behalf.